jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.3.2 =
+* You can now specify which view is default when browsing the Media modal (e.g. have 'Upload Files' be default instead of 'Media Library')

 = 3.3.1 =
 * Added meta box positioning arguments when registering instances